rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 > Curiosities :

 Every computer language is different, like the English and French comparison.
-Said that, a program written in one language could be hard to understand from another language developer.
+Having said that, a program written in one language could be hard to understand from another language developer.

 Every computer language has a set of reserved words.
 Some have 50 others have 400 keywords.
 The number of words do not mean power, they all tell a story.